poole/hyde/docs/7.3.0/config.md

 # pages with `comments: true` in the front matter.
 # disqus:                <disqus_shortname>

-# Setting a tinyletter username will enable the newsletter subscription box.
-# tinyletter:            <tinyletter_username>

 # Set your Google Analytics id to receive `pageview` events.
 # To remove Google Anaylics from your page, remove the line below.
 # google_analytics:      UA-XXXXXXXX-X

+# Setting a tinyletter username will enable the newsletter subscription box.
+# PRO version only!
+# tinyletter:            <tinyletter_username>

-# Hydejack Flags
+# Hydejack Settings
 # ----------------------------------------------------------------------------------------
+# These settings are specific to Hydejack.

 hydejack:
   # Configure the order of complementary content on blog posts
-  post_addons:         [about, newsletter, related, random]
+  post_addons:         [about, newsletter, related]

   # Configure the order of complementary content on project pages
   project_addons:      [about, newsletter, other]